Welcome to Great Zimbabwe Guide

 Great Zimbabwe Guide travel blog in 5 points:

-- was Zimbabwe’s first independent online travel guide, created in 2010
+- It was Zimbabwe’s first independent online travel guide, created in 2010

 - It is focused on practical, actionable travel information

-- is for anyone interested in Zimbabwe travel, both locals and internationals
+- It is for anyone interested in Zimbabwe travel, both locals and internationals

-- It places an emphasis on first-hand, personal travel experiences
+- It places an emphasis on honest, personal travel experiences